-1 st YEAR (30 units) 2ND YEAR (30 units) 3RD YEAR (30 units) 4TH YEAR (30 units) FALL MAT1320 Calculus I MAT1341 Introduction to Linear Algebra PHY1121 Fundamentals of Physics I or PHY1331 Principles of Physics I (if 4U Physics not completed) GNG1106 Fundamentals of Engineering Computation or IT11120 Introduction to Computing I (Fall or Winter) 3 elective course units MAT2122 Multivariable Calculus MAT2141 Linear Algebra I MAT2371 Introduction to Probability (Fall) or MAT2377 Probability and Statistics for Engineers (Fall or Winter) PHY2311 Waves and Optics PHY2333 Mechanics PHY3341 Theoretical Physics PHY3350 Thermodynamics PHY3370 Introductory Quantum Mechanics PHY3902 Physics and Applied Physics Laboratory I 3 elective course units PHY4370 Quantum Mechanics PHY4382 Introduction to Solid State Physics or PHY4906 Physics Project (Fall or Winter) 3 optional course units in PHY at the 4000 or 5000 level (May be taken anytime in 3 rd or 4 th year if prerequisites satisfied.)
+1 st YEAR (30 units) 2 ND YEAR (30 units) 3 RD YEAR (30 units) 4 TH YEAR (30 units) FALL MAT1320 Calculus I MAT1341 Introduction to Linear Algebra PHY1121 B00 Fundamentals of Physics I or PHY1331 Principles of Physics I (if 4U Physics not completed) 3 elective course units MAT2122 Multivariable Calculus MAT2141 Linear Algebra I MAT2371 Introduction to Probability (Fall) or MAT2377 Probability and Statistics for Engineers (Fall or Winter) PHY2311 Waves and Optics PHY2333 Mechanics PHY3341 Theoretical Physics PHY3350 Thermodynamics PHY3370 Introductory Quantum Mechanics PHY3902 Physics and Applied Physics Laboratory I 3 elective course units PHY4370 Quantum Mechanics PHY4382 Introduction to Solid State Physics or PHY49061 Physics Project (Fall or Winter) 3 optional course units in PHY at the 4000 or 5000 level (May be taken anytime in 3 rd or 4 th year if prerequisites satisfied.)
 3 optional course units in MAT at the 3000 or 4000 level excluding MAT3320 (May be taken anytime in 3 rd or 4 th year if prerequisites satisfied.)
-3 elective course units from the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management WINTER MAT1322 Calculus II PHY1122 Fundamentals of Physics II or PHY1322 Principles of Physics II (if 4U Physics not completed) MAT1362 Mathematical Reasoning and Proofs (Fall) or MAT1348 Discrete Mathematics for Computing (Winter) 3 elective course units 3 elective course units 3 elective course units for the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management MAT2125 Elementary Real Analysis MAT2324 Ordinary Differential Equations and the Laplace Transform (Winter) or MAT2384 Ordinary Differential Equations and Numerical Methods (Fall or Winter) PHY2104 Introduction to Circuit Theory and Electronics PHY2323 Electricity and Magnetism PHY2361 Modern Physics MAT2143 Algebraic Structures PHY3320 Electromagnetic Theory PHY3355 Statistical Thermodynamics 3 elective course units from the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management 3 elective course units 3 optional course units in PHY at the 4000 or 5000 level (May be taken anytime in 3 rd or 4 th year if prerequisites satisfied.)
+3 elective course units from the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management WINTER MAT1322 Calculus II PHY1112 Introduction to Computational Physics PHY1122 C00 Fundamentals of Physics II or PHY1322 Principles of Physics II (if 4U Physics not completed) MAT1362 Mathematical Reasoning and Proofs (Fall) or MAT1348 Discrete Mathematics for Computing (Winter) 3 elective course units 3 elective course units from the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management MAT2125 Elementary Real Analysis MAT2324 Ordinary Differential Equations and the Laplace Transform (Winter) or MAT2384 Ordinary Differential Equations and Numerical Methods (Fall or Winter) PHY2104 Introduction to Circuit Theory and Electronics PHY2323 Electricity and Magnetism PHY2361 Modern Physics MAT2143 Algebraic Structures PHY3320 Electromagnetic Theory PHY3355 Statistical Thermodynamics 3 elective course units from the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management 3 elective course units 3 optional course units in PHY at the 4000 or 5000 level (May be taken anytime in 3 rd or 4 th year if prerequisites satisfied.)
 3 optional course units in MAT at the 3000 or 4000 level excluding MAT3320 (May be taken anytime in 3rd or 4th year if prerequisites satisfied.)
 3 elective course units from the faculties of Arts, Education, Law, Social Sciences or the Telfer School of Management 6 elective course units